xuanyuanqiao/Math_modeling/README.md

 # Math_modeling
-Mathematical modeling of Drosophila bristle pattern.
+Mathematical modeling of sensory organ patterns in Drosophila.

 Build the model and reproduce the figures of Corson et al.(2017).